Jeremi360/PyFox/README.md

 - My [Grabbo lib][4]

-To run: python main.py in corwbar folder
+To run: python3 main.py in corwbar folder

 "Warning: This program is not finshed"

 Features:
-* Tabs on Top :D !
+* Tabs on Top - now on title bar :D!
 * google search in url bar
 * progress in url bar
 * history back and forward buttons